-People seeking further information about The Psyching Team or sport psychology, or interested in volunteering to be members of The Psyching Team, may contact Dr. Peter Papadogiannis at (416) 220-8603 or via firstname.lastname@example.org
+People seeking further information about The Psyching Team or sport psychology, or interested in volunteering with The Psyching Team, may contact Dr. Peter Papadogiannis at (416) 220-8603 or via email at: firstname.lastname@example.org

-As a consultant and lecturer, Dr. Peter Papadogiannis, Ph.D. has been involved in a variety of athletic, organizational, and academic settings.
-As a mental skills consultant, Peter is an active member of the Canadian Sport Psychology Association and has developed various systems and strategies aimed at improving athletic performance.
-He is currently a service provider for the Canadian Sport Centre-Ontario, Athlete’s Care, The Sports Clinic, and Toronto SEMI working with athletes competing at the intercollegiate, national, international, and professional levels.
+As a consultant and lecturer, Peter Papadogiannis, Ph.D. has been involved in a variety of athletic, organizational, and academic settings.
+As a certified mental performance consultant, Peter is a professional member of the Canadian Sport Psychology Association and has developed various systems and strategies aimed at improving athletic performance.
+He is currently a mental performance service provider for Athlete’s Care, The Sports Clinic, and Toronto SEMI working with athletes competing at the intercollegiate, national, international, and professional levels.

 Peter is also the co-founder of HeadSet Sports – www.headsetsports.com.
 HeadSet is a mental toughness/strength application for athletes and coaches that is delivered completely online and uses algorithms to automatically develop a customized program for each athlete and team.
-Within organizational settings, much of Peter’s work has been focused on the area of leadership and organizational development.
-His extensive knowledge of psychological assessment and human behaviour has enabled him to help numerous individuals and organizations in strengthening their individual and team competencies.
-Peter is the co-author of the Emotional Intelligence Skills Assessment Training Program and is also a sessional faculty member of psychology at York University, the University of Guelph-Humber, and Sheridan College.
+Within organizational settings, much of Peter’s work has been focused on the area of emotional intelligence, leadership, and team development.
+Peter is the co-author of the Emotional Intelligence Skills Assessment Training Program and is a sessional faculty member of psychology at York University and the University of Guelph-Humber.

-Dr. Kate Hays, Ph.D., C.Psych., CC-AASP, the Founding Director of the Toronto Marathon Psyching Team, practices sport, performance, and clinical psychology in Toronto through her own consulting programme, The Performing Edge and with Athletic Edge Sports Medicine.
-Her blog on Psychology Today focuses on peak performance across a variety of domains: http://www.psychologytoday.com/blog/the-edge-peak-performance-psychology
+Dr. Kate Hays, Ph.D., C.Psych., CMPC, the Founding Director of the Toronto Marathon Psyching Team, practiced sport, performance, and clinical psychology in Toronto through her own consulting programme, The Performing Edge.
+Her blog in Psychology Today focused on peak performance across a variety of domains: http://www.psychologytoday.com/blog/the-edge-peak-performance-psychology

 Before starting the Toronto Marathon Psyching Team, Dr. Hays was a member of and trainer for the New York City Marathon Psych Team for many years, as well as the Boston Marathon Sweep Team.
-She is Past-President of the American Psychological Association’s (APA) Division of Exercise & Sport Psychology.
-She is actively involved with the Association for Applied Sport Psychology, Canadian Psychological Association, Ontario Psychological Association, as well as APA.
-A frequent international lecturer, Dr. Hays has combined her expertise in sport psychology and psychotherapy as an author of five books and numerous professional articles.
-She is a member of the Advisory Board of Runner’s World.
+She was Past-President of the American Psychological Association’s (APA) Division of Exercise & Sport Psychology.
+She was actively involved with the Association for Applied Sport Psychology, Canadian Psychological Association, Ontario Psychological Association, as well as APA.
+A frequent international lecturer, Dr. Hays combined her expertise in sport psychology and psychotherapy as an author of five books and numerous professional articles.
+She was a member of the Advisory Board of Runner’s World.